PNNL-CompBio/Snekmer/README.md

 The package should now be ready to use!

-### Command-Line Interface
+## Command-Line Interface

 To run `kmerfeatures`, make sure to modify `kmerfeatures/config.yaml` to set the desired parameters for analysis.

-In particular, be sure to set `output: save_dir` to the desired output file directory.
+In particular, be sure to set `output: save_dir` to the desired output file directory, and make sure that `input: fasta_dir` is pointing toward the directory containing .fasta input files.

 Once the config file has been updated, I recommend running the following:

 ```
 kmerfeatures --dryrun
 ```
 The output of the dry run shows you the files that will be created by the pipeline.
-If no files are generated, check the config file and make sure that `input: fasta_dir` is pointing toward the directory containing .fasta input files, and that the desired outputs are being generated.
+If no files are generated, double-check `input: fasta_dir` in the config file, and make sure that the desired outputs are being generated.

+**Note: You _must_ navigate to the directory containing `config.yaml` before running `kmerfeatures`!**

 When you are ready to process your files, run: